sekoyo/i18n-simple/README.md

 	},
 	modeOfTransport: 'Your preferred mode of transport is by {0}'

-	i18n.t('modeOfTransport', '{transports.yacht'}); // Your preferred mode of transport is by Yacht
+	i18n.t('modeOfTransport', '{transports.yacht}'); // Your preferred mode of transport is by Yacht

 ## Roadmap